 These last few posts we have discussed a lot of where you are in The Value Hierarchy.
 My hope is that you have a better understanding and awareness of where you are.
 If you wish to move beyond your current level I hope you feel equipped to starting taking steps in that direction.
 There is more than just you in this equation though.
 Have you thought about where your boss is in the hierarchy?
 Are they highly revered in the group or are they relying on their title exclusively?
 Do they speak to the values and the culture of the company or do they spend time tearing others down or complaining about pay?
 Do they seem to have their bosses ear or do they think of your team as a loan ship at sea?
 If you’re looking and listening for it you’ll get lots of clues on what level they are in and that is important to understand.
 It is nearly impossible for you to rise above the level they are at in the hierarchy if they are the only leader or mentor you’re aligned with.
 It is incredibly difficult to get to autonomy for example if your leader is in status/title because they aren’t being empowered to be able to empower you.
 If you’re in this situation, this is a great opportunity for a mentor, for someone to align with who you can choose and seek out that is where you want to be value wise, or above.

-I was in this situation a few years back when first being promoted to a new role.
+I was in this situation a years ago when first being promoted to a new role.
 I had come into the role all starry eyed and excited to this step toward my goals and was coming off of working with one of the best leaders I could imagine.
 He was wonderful and I had infinite amounts of respect for him and he was well respected and valued within the organization as well.
 He was often put on projects outside of his normal job, sent to different classes to learn anything and everything, and was afforded opportunities to travel and help other groups in the organization; he was certainly in the Influence level.
 After the promotion however I was aligned with a remote manager who, looking back, was in the Status level.
 She was both micro managed and ignored by her own leader and not empowered to complete much work other than micro managing us.
 It was so hard.
 To add insult to injury the assumption became that our team must be floundering for her lack of leadership which was wholly untrue.
 Over time, I began to realize that I would have to work twice as hard to be considered what similar employees on other teams were.
 There was no amount of working with my manager that would help either.
 So, I reached out to my old familiar mentor that I had worked so well with in the past.
 Not only did he help me see other areas to develop in and make actionable suggestions of how to improve, he provided a sense of inspiration and hope.
 This combination both equipped me and pushed me into the next step in my career.
 As I said, it is nearly impossible to derive value from the organization if the leaders you’re aligned with aren’t themselves valued.
 Make sure you’re aligned with someone who is able to bridge that gap for you.